smysnk/github-contrib-art/README.md

 ### Operating Modes

 1. **Test Mode (`--test`)**: Outputs a textual matrix of commit counts to the console, generates a `preview.png`, and provides information such as start/end dates and total commits.
 No commits are pushed.
-2. **Live Mode (Default)**: Checks out the designated tag in `contrib-art.py`, resets the `main` branch to that tag, creates commits for each pixel (based on the intensity), and force-pushes the changes to your fork.
+2. **Live Mode (Default)**: Checks out the develop branch, deletes the `main` branch, branches off of `develop` to a new `main` branch, creates commits for each pixel (based on the intensity), and force-pushes the changes to your repository.

 ### Command-Line Options

 - `--string="TEXT"`: Render a specified text string.
-- `--image="path/to/image.png"`: Render an image.
+- `--image="test-image.png"`: Render an image.
 - `--bdfFont="https://github.com/olikraus/u8g2/raw/refs/heads/master/tools/font/bdf/6x10.bdf"`: Specify a custom BDF font.
 - `--startMonth=1` and `--startYear=2025`: Define the starting date for commits.
 - `--test`: Enable test mode.